ualbertalib/era-batch-script/README.md

 **languages:** Controlled vocab.
 Use one of the following:
 - english
 - french
--spanish
+- spanish
--chinese
+- chinese
--german
+- german
-italian
+- italian
-russian
+- russian
-ukrainian
+- ukrainian
-japanese
+- japanese
-no_linguistic_content
+- no_linguistic_content
-other
+- other

 **creators**